WXBSP/Metpy/README.md

 # Weather Application

 This repository contains a weather application built using Python and tkinter.
-The application provides various features for weather analysis and visualization.
+The application provides a very basic gui that was used for as a coding project.
+Please feel free to add or improve to this open source code.

 ## Features